 The requirements for the minor are determined by the department or program offering the minor.
-A specialized inter-departmental minor is also possible, if approved by the University Graduate School before classes are taken.
+A specialized inter-departmental minor is also possible, if approved by the University Graduate School.
+Didactic credits applied to the minor can also be counted towards the 30 hour didactic requirement for the program.